-Located on the road to Oscaig, The Community owned Walled Garden provides both a beautiful place to visit and to purchase fresh produce and flowers.
+Located on the road to Oscaig, the community-owned walled garden provides both a beautiful place to visit and to purchase fresh produce and flowers.

-Since April 2018 the income from renting out Raasay House has enabled us to employ a part time gardener who works alongside a small team of dedicated volunteers.
+Since April 2018, the income from renting out Raasay House has enabled us to employ a part-time gardener who works alongside a small team of dedicated volunteers.

 We have been able to maintain production in the polytunnels and increase the outside growing areas.
-Our produce is grown using natural fertilisers such as our own compost from the islands vegetable peelings etc as well as local seaweed and manure.
+Our produce is grown using natural fertilisers such as our own compost from the island’s vegetable peelings etc as well as local seaweed and manure.

-The opportunity to have access to fresh, locally grown, seasonal fruit, salad and vegetables has been welcomed by the community and is now sold from the “Veg Shack” outside the garden gates and our customer numbers have increased dramatically since the project began.
+The opportunity to access fresh, locally grown, seasonal fruit, salad and vegetables has been welcomed by the community and is now sold from the “Veg Shack” outside the garden gates and our customer numbers have increased dramatically since the project began.

 Our volunteer numbers also increased during the pandemic as we were able to offer safe opportunities for people to volunteer both to help the community and to look after their own welfare.

-Whilst our income from sales covers more than an average years expenses excluding wages selling produce alone on this scale is never going to create enough of an income to pay the gardener, so we’re still looking for additional funding opportunities to support this.
+Whilst our income from sales covers more than an average year’s expenses, excluding wages, selling produce alone on this scale is never going to create enough of an income to pay the gardener, so we’re still looking for additional funding opportunities to support this.

-Longer term we are planning to reinstate some of the greenhouses and cold frames, repair the walls, reinstate the paths and improve the general infrastructure of the garden.
+Longer term, we are planning to reinstate some of the greenhouses and cold frames, repair the walls, reinstate the paths and improve the general infrastructure of the garden.

-The garden is Category A listed so we will be working closely with the relevant authorities – and of course we will also be looking for further funding for this part of the project.
+The garden is Category A listed so we will be working closely with the relevant authorities – and, of course, we will also be looking for further funding for this part of the project.

-Visit us – call in at the garden, our opening times and any events we are running are published locally and online.
+Visit us – call in at the garden; our opening times and any events we are running are published locally and online.
 Picnic tables are in the new orchard.

-Volunteer – we are always looking for an extra pair of hands, it’s great to see different people getting involved and to hear new ideas.
+Volunteer – we are always looking for an extra pair of hands.
+It’s great to see different people getting involved and to hear new ideas.
 Whatever your interest or ability there’s bound to be something you can help us with!

-Buy our produce – we sell our produce from the “Veg Shack” outside the garden gates.
+Buy our produce – we sell our produce from the Veg Shack outside the garden gates.
 Some produce can be pre ordered, the rest is on a first come first served basis.

-Donate – if you’d like to support what we’re doing financially we’d be delighted!
-There is a donation box in the Veg Shack and at times we have specific projects you can donate to, for example sponsoring a tree, but we can also take general donations.
+Donate – if you’d like to support what we’re doing financially, we’d be delighted!
+There is a donation box in the Veg Shack and at times we have specific projects you can donate to, for example, sponsoring a tree, but we can also take general donations.
 Please let us know if there is something specific you’d like to donate towards or ask us if you’d like more information on our plans.

 Walled Garden Orchard 2019– 2020

-In 2019 we received funding of £4900 from The Mushroom Trust.
-This, along with over £1600 raised through sponsorship of the trees allowed us to plant an orchard of 37 apple and plum trees in another quadrant of the garden.
+In 2019, we received funding of £4,900 from The Mushroom Trust.
+This, along with over £1,600 raised through sponsorship of the trees allowed us to plant an orchard of 37 apple and plum trees in another quadrant of the garden.

-The apples were made by Bob Hastie a wood turner based on the Isle of Mull and the Oak Swill basket that the apples are displayed in was made by Jane Yeomans, a basket maker from the Lake District who has family connections to the island.
+The apples were made by Bob Hastie, a wood turner based on the Isle of Mull and the Oak Swill basket that the apples are displayed in was made by Jane Yeomans, a basket maker from the Lake District who has family connections to the island.

 Raasay Roots Shoots and Fruits 2017–2018

-We knew that it would be too much work for a small group of volunteers to get the garden back into production so, in 2016 we applied successfully to the Climate Challenge Fund for a grant of £61,000 which, along with £8000 of RHCC’s own money, allowed us to move the project forward dramatically.
+We knew that it would be too much work for a small group of volunteers to get the garden back into production so, in 2016, we applied successfully to the Climate Challenge Fund for a grant of £61,000 which, along with £8,000 of RHCC’s own money, allowed us to move the project forward dramatically.

 We held many successful and well attended events and workshops celebrating the garden and local food, advising on how to reduce our carbon footprint and learning new skills related to the project.
 The project enabled us to lay the foundations of a productive garden, with one quadrant producing salad, vegetables and fruit.

-In 2007 the community of Raasay set up Raasay House Community Company to facilitate their purchase of Raasay House and grounds, the walled garden and some other small areas of land.
+In 2007, the community of Raasay set up Raasay House Community Company to facilitate their purchase of Raasay House and grounds, the walled garden and some other small areas of land.
 In January 2009, a few weeks prior to the completion of the renovation of the house, a fire destroyed most of the building.
 It was rebuilt and finally reopened under lease to Raasay Outdoor Centre in April 2013.

-The private lease on the Walled Garden ended in late 2013 and, following consultation with the community it was decided to make the garden productive again, running it as a community project.
+The private lease on the walled garden ended in late 2013 and, following consultation with the community it was decided to make the garden productive again, running it as a community project.
 A group of volunteers stepped forward and the Walled Garden Action Group was formed.

 From 2014 to 2016 much work was done by the volunteers (assisted by a couple of pigs at one point) to plan the future of the garden and large areas were cleared and tidied.
-The original paths were uncovered, the neglected box hedging trimmed, large quantities of black plastic were lifted and the grass regularly mown
+The original paths were uncovered, the neglected box hedging trimmed, large quantities of black plastic were lifted and the grass regularly mown.

-The first mention of a garden in this area was in 1549, and by 1695 there was an “orchard with several sorts of berries, pot herbs etc”.
-At the time of Boswell and Johnson’s visit to Raasay House in 1773 the garden was ‘well stocked with kitchen stuff, gooseberries, raspberries, currants, strawberries, apple-trees’ and the Ordnance Survey map of 1877 shows the greenhouses in place and the layout of the garden largely as it remains today.
+The first mention of a garden in this area was in 1549, and by 1695 there was an ‘orchard with several sorts of berries, pot herbs etc’.
+At the time of Boswell and Johnson’s visit to Raasay House in 1773, the garden was ‘well stocked with kitchen stuff, gooseberries, raspberries, currants, strawberries, apple-trees’ and the Ordnance Survey map of 1877 shows the greenhouses in place and the layout of the garden largely as it remains today.

-In 1907 an advertisement for the sale of the estate noted the “flower and kitchen gardens well-stocked and in excellent order.
-There are also vineries, peach houses, hothouses and greenhouses”.
+In 1907, an advertisement for the sale of the estate noted the ‘flower and kitchen gardens well-stocked and in excellent order.
+There are also vineries, peach houses, hothouses and greenhouses’.